Barney Gumble is Homer Simpson's best friend while Barney Rubble is Fred Flintstone's.

 Warner Bros. had three Ralphs: Ralph Phillips (a daydreaming little boy), Ralph Crumden (a mouse avatar of Jackie Gleason's character from The Honeymooners) and Ralph Wolf (a Wile E. Coyote lookalike in Chuck Jones' sheepdog-wolf series).

-Two Claudes as well: Claude Cat (from the early 50s) and the antagonist from the 1968 "Bunny And Claude" cartoons.
+Two Claudes as well: Claude Cat (from the early 1950s) and the gangster from the 1968 "Bunny and Claude" cartoons.

 Gruesome Twosome was the title of a Tweety cartoon from 1945; the Gruesome Twosome were the macabre participants in Wacky Races with their Creepy Coupe.